NVTechKorea/MessageEncryptor/README.md

 - For macOS: Able to use either Universal and Mac Only version (app format)
 - For Linux: Download Universal

-# Supported Mobile OS
-Android is now available!
-Go to the Android folder in the master branch.

-# Included package
+# Included packages for Desktop
 This program includes 3 external packages:
 - commons-codec-1.11
 - DreamOS Launch Platform 0.9.4
 - AES 256 Java code from http://aesencryption.net.

-# Requirement
+# Requirements for Desktop
 Java runtime is required!
 (Not Java Development Kit) Download Java runtime at: http://java.com

+# Supported Mobile OS
+Android is now available!
+Go to the Android folder in the master branch.

+# Included packages for Mobile
+- None

+# Requirements for Mobile
+- Android 4.1 or above

 # Update Log
 1.0